The next application cycle is open now. Your application must be completed online via SOPHAS.

 - Up-to-date resume or curriculum vitae

 - Three recommendations from individuals who can attest to suitability for graduate study and to interest in public health.
+Note: These individuals will receive a request from SOPHAS to submit their recommendation.

 Evidence of sufficient work or volunteer experience related to public health (e.g., two years or more of post baccalaureate experience in a health-related field) is preferred, however, recent graduates from undergraduate programs will be considered.